 The island is open Thursday through Monday from 8 a.m. to 5 p.m. with an per person entrance fee.
 Guided tours are offered from December through April, Friday through Sunday, at 10 a.m. and 2 p.m. for an additional fee.

 Visit floridastateparks.org/park/Lignumvitae-Key or call 305-664-2540.

 Accessible only by boat, this remote 8-acre island is located off mile marker 78.5 in Islamorada.
 It was developed by wrecker John Jacob Housman as the site of a lucrative business that salvaged cargo from shipwrecks in the 1800s.

 Indian Key was Dade County’s first county seat in 1836 and once was the Keys’ second largest community, behind Key West.
 Housman’s lucrative salvaging business succumbed to a Seminole Indian attack on Aug.
 7, 1840.

 Visitors to the park can swim, sunbathe and hike.
 There’s an observation tower and self-guided interpretive tour.
 It’s open 365 days a year, opening at 8 a.m., closing at sunset.
-Individual fees of $2.50 are collected at the “iron ranger” box.
+Individual fees are collected at the “iron ranger” box.

 To get to Indian Key, visitors can rent a private boat or kayak from Robbie’s Marina in Islamorada.
 Call 305-664-9814.